Testing time evolution of the mass distribution of the black hole mergers: Demonstration

-The red dots in the left panel of Fig.~\ref{separable-Tstat} show the histogram of $T_{\rm stat}$ of one thousand realizations each of which has $n_1+n_2=1000$ sample size.
-The blue dots are the histogram of $T_{\rm stat}$ obeying the normal distribution $N(0,1)$ which, as it is discussed in the previous section, should be realized if the merger rate density takes the separable form.
-As it is evident from the figure, the distribution of $T_{\rm stat}$ of the sample data is consistent with the normal distribution, which explicitly demonstrates the validity of the statistical method presented in the previous section.
+The red dots in the left panel of Fig.~\ref{separable-Tstat} are the plots in the histogram of $T_{\rm stat}$ of one thousand realizations, each of which has $n_1+n_2=1000$ sample size.
+The blue dots are the histogram of $T_{\rm stat}$ obeying the normal distribution $N(0,1)$ that, as discussed in the previous section, should be realized if the merger rate density takes the separable form.
+As evident from the figure, the distribution of $T_{\rm stat}$ of the sample data is consistent with the normal distribution, which explicitly demonstrates the validity of the statistical method presented in the previous section.
+This is justified quantitatively by computing the $p$-value based on the Anderson-Darling test, which yields $p=0.82$.
 Our choice of parameters defining the four regions shown in Fig.~\ref{fig2} is $(M_{\rm div}, z_b, z_c)=(80~M_\odot, ~0.5, ~1.0)$.